09 May Why Fiber Technology is Greener

 Waste reduction, lower energy consumption, and a more sustainable landscape are all features that make the fiber technology infrastructure an eco-friendly choice.

-The potential for a more sustainable future is created with fiber optic cables that provide higher bandwidth for longer distance data transfers.
+The potential for a more sustainable future is created with fiber optic cables that provide higher bandwidth for longer-distance data transfers.
 Higher connectivity can be directly related to increasing the number of work individuals can get done in a certain period of time and reducing the need to travel.
-Countless areas of society are impacted by more reliable, faster broadband connections.
+More reliable, faster broadband connections impact countless areas of society.
 The internet has revolutionized the way people travel, work, socialize, and even the way individuals provide entertainment.
 However, even with all the positive aspects, there are still some drawbacks of coaxial cables on the environment, so looking towards a greener future with fiber optic cables will help combat some of these deficiencies.

 According to Cabling Installation and Maintenance, Information Technology (IT) activity can account for nearly 2% of worldwide carbon dioxide emissions, which may not sound like a staggering number but equates to the aviation industry in its entirety.
-One of the main goals for combatting this pollution is to make industrial advances towards a greener technology future.
+One of the main goals for combatting this pollution is to make industrial advances toward a greener technological future.

 3 Reasons Why Fiber Optic is Greener Than Coaxial